 More of a meta-example than anything, but as anyone who went to the midnight releases for X and Y can attest to; for a series that, after the "Pokémania" phase, became something of mockery and ridicule during the first decade of the 2000s, it's both awesome and heartwarming to see so many people show up for games that were a part of their (and many other people's) childhoods.
-Additionally, it's been said that this game is bringing back Genwunners, as well as many other former fans who haven't touched the series in a long time.
+Additionally, it's been said that this game is bringing back Genwunners, as well as many other former fans who stopped playing the game after the Gold/Silver/Crystal generation or thereabouts.

 Another meta-example: Mega Charizard X's unexpected reveal, especially for people who believed that Mega Charizard (Y)'s reveal as a Fire/Flying type was the final nail in the coffin for Charizard gaining the Dragon type, considering that Mega Ampharos of all things got to be one.
 Looks like Game Freak believes in their fans after all!